Free Online Church Directory Software: Top 5 Options for 2025

 3. ChurchTrac

 ChurchTrac stands out for its generous free tier that supports up to 250 members, making it an excellent option for small to medium-sized congregations with limited budgets.
+This is one of the most generous free church directory software options available.

 Key Features: